WestMecCoding/teamC-dev-MECAZON-server/README.md

 # MECAZON-production-server
-The server template for the MECAZON FALL 2024 project.
+The DEV SERVER for the MECAZON FALL 2024 project TEAM C.